 Things to Climb, Places to Dive

-For beach bums who simply want to catch a nap under the sun or splash in the Caribbean waters—should you be able to get away from the resort’s 60-foot freshwater pool—Montpelier delivers with three acres of private beach, where umbrellas, gazebos and even a secluded cove await, and lunch and cocktail service will make sure you never want to leave.
-The resort even treats guests to a barbecue dinner on the beach every Monday.
+For beach bums who simply want to catch a nap under the sun or splash in the Caribbean waters—should you be able to get away from the resort’s 60-foot freshwater pool—Montpelier delivers with three acres of private beach, where umbrellas, gazebos, and even a secluded cove await, and lunch and cocktail service will make sure you never want to leave.

-If you do leave, though, Pinney’s or Oualie Beach will also check all your boxes, or couples (perhaps those enjoying Montpelier’s Honeymoon Bliss package) looking for more privacy can visit the appropriately named Lovers Beach.
-Divers will especially want to head to Oualie, where Scuba Safaris offers dive and snorkeling courses, as well as private charters to view the region’s diverse marine life up close.
+If you do leave, though, Pinney’s or Oualie Beach will also check all your boxes, or couples looking for more privacy can visit the appropriately named Lovers Beach.
+Divers will especially want to head to Oualie, where Dive Nevis offers dive and snorkeling courses, as well as private charters to view the region’s diverse marine life up close.

 Or stay dry and hit the island with Nevis Adventure Tours, which offers biking and hiking excursions through the island’s historic locations and to some of the most beautiful natural spots you might not even know exist.
 Perfect for (but certainly not exclusive to) more experienced hikers, the Nevis Peak “Up and Over” tour combines nature and history by challenging guests to hike from the village of Zetlands, up and over the mountain—through all of its lush vegetation—ending at the iconic Hamilton Estate.